yuyatinnefeld/prometheus/PCA/exam-mock-answer.md

 14. numeric time-series data point
 15. An exemplar is a specific trace representative of measurement taken in a given time interval and provides additional information about a specific data point.
 16. To gather and aggregate textual event data from a service for troubleshooting
+17. Logging, Trace and Metrics
+18. Monitoring: continues observation of a system to detect and alert on abnormal behavior.
+19. Telemetry: automates collection and transmission of data from remote source.
+20. Data silos, Volume, velocity, variety, and complexity of data, Lack of pre-production

 ### Prometheus Fundamentals (20%)
 1. promtool